kvz/ochtra/README.md

 This will make it present in all newly create repositories.

-Now, to install in existing repositories you can type
+Now, to install/update in existing repositories you can type

 ```bash
 cd my-project